alexbradd/compsci-notes/first/net/notes.md

 The **P4 compiler first does dependency analysis on our code and maps it onto the various pipeline stages.
 The placement depends both on match and cation dependencies**.

+### Ternary content-addressable memory

+The **matching logic** in our PISA is basically a **mix of SRAM and ternary content-addressable memory (TCAM)** used for lookup and other things.

+A switch/router, to do routing, it needs to quickly compute the longest-prefix match of the packet in a set of rules.
+Since we run a pipeline, we want this match to be deterministic and always take a set amount of time in order to not stall the pipeline.

+**TCAM is a special type of associative memory that compares input data against the stored data and returns the address of matching data**.
+They **produce the result of the query in a single clock cycle**.
+They are **very expensive**, so they need to be as few as possible.

+TCAMs are called ternary because they use **ternary logic**: 0, 1, and \_ (don't care).

+The TCAM's buckets correspond to addresses in a RAM that contains the output port.
+This means that to match a rule we need:

+- 1 TCAM access to get the address in RAM (constant time operation)
+- 1 RAM access to get the output port (constant time operation)

+**A match is done in 2 memory accesses**, which can be done in a single clock cycle.

+Whether a TCAM matches the longest/shortest prefix is user-configurable and adds extra control logic to the memory.

+TCAM is not cheap, so we cannot have a lot of it.
+We need the help of other data structure to efficiently create rules without using much memory.

+### Some data structures

+#### Bloom filters

+A traditionally implemented set is not very well suited to our case: the output is deterministic, however the number of required operations cannot be known a-priori.
+What if **we can exchange the deterministic nature of the output for a deterministic time complexity?**

+Traditional sets are very space inefficient: they tend to have a high probability of hash collisions for densly filled tables.
+To keep the conflicts down we need a very over-dimensionated table.

+Let us start with a simple implementation: we have **an array of $m$ bits and a hash function.
+If an element is in the set, we set the bit indexed by the hash to 1**.
+This structure, when queried for set-inclusion, will respond probabilistically; it can return:

+- **true**-positives/negatives
+- **false-positives** (different objects can have the same hash) with a probability of

+  $$1-(1-\frac{1}{m})^n$$

+But **never false-negatives** (if a bit is 0, then all objects with said hash are not in the set).

+We just described a **bloom filter with $k=1$**.
+The $k$ parameter **indicates the number of different hash functions that we will use on insertion**: each of those will calculate an index and set the corresponding bit to 1 in the array.
+To check for inclusion:

+1. We calculate the $k$ hashes
+2. An element is considered in the set if all hashes correspond to a 1
+3. An element is not in the set if at least one hash corresponds to a 0

+The usage of **$k$ hashes reduces the probability of false positives** to:

+$$
+(1- (1-\frac{1}{m})^{kn})^k \approx (1-e^{-\frac{kn}{m}})^k
+$$

+To find **how many hash functions we need, we can minimize** the above probability and it can be proven that the minimum $k$ is $k=\frac{m}{n}\ln 2$.

+To **enable element removal**, we can extend our filter to have one **integer per cell**, instead of one bit. **On insertion we increment** the bits corresponding to the hashes and **on removal we decrement them**.
+On query we check for $>0$ and $=0$.
+All our previous analysis still applies.
+This extension obviously **requires more memory, but also introduces the problem dimensioning the counters**: if a counter **overflows**, we incur the risk of introducing **false negatives**.

+#### Invertible bloom lookup tables

+Let us assume we have a counting bloom filter.
+How can we know which elements are stored inside the filter?

+Instead of having only one array, we have **3**:

+1. `count`: as before
+2. `keysum`: the sum of all the keys mapped to a cell
+3. `valuesum`: the sum of all the values mapped to a cell

+Our operations become like this:

+1. Query: as a normal counting bloom filter
+2. Insertion: we update the filter, then sum the key and the value to the respective columns
+3. Deletion: we update the filter, then subtract the key and the value from the respective columns

+The **value of a key can be found if the entry** is associated with a `count` counter with value $1$.

+To **list all inserted elements** in a IBLT, we can:

+1. **For all entries with count one**:
+   - Remove them from the set and store the reconstructed values
+2. **If there are no entries with count 1 we cannot do anything**

+#### Sketches

+Let us consider the problem of computing the frequencies of different objects in a stream.
+We could have a precise answer by using a counter for each type of element, however this requires a lot of memory especially if we have a lot of elements/element types.

+**Count-min sketches are a probabilistic data structure that serves as a frequency table of events in a stream of data**.
+It trades off counting precision with performance.

+It uses a **hash function to map events to frequencies**:

+- We have $d$ **arrays, with one hash per array of counters**
+- Each array hash $w$ **indices**

+When an element is added, **for each hash, we increment the counter for the corresponding array and index**. **Collisions** between elements can cause **overcounting**.

+When we **query** the number of occurrences of an element we return the **minimum of all the values corresponding to our element**.

+It uses similar principles as counting bloom filter but it is **designed to have provable bounds for frequency queries**.
+It also **requires sub-linear space** (unlike hash tables) since the memory requirements do not grow linearly with the amount of data to be tracked.
+Due to how they work, the **counting error reduces for more frequent elements**.